Cache Plugin

 ];

-Ask the server if the response is valid at most ever hour.
+Ask the server if the response is valid at most every hour.
 Store the cache item forever:

 $options = [